 Hillsborough is a medium-sized town located in the state of New Jersey.
 With a population of 22,214 people and eight constituent neighborhoods, Hillsborough is the 90th largest community in New Jersey.

 Also of interest is that Hillsborough has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Hillsborough is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.